Research

 Systems for Secure Computation

-Groundbreaking research in the cryptography community has showed that any function can be securely computed by a group of participants in a distributed fashion such that each party learns the function’s output and nothing more.
+Research in the cryptography community has shown that any function can be securely computed by a group of participants in a distributed fashion such that each party learns the function’s output and nothing more.
 This fascinating idea started as a theoretical curiosity in the 1980s but since then it has evolved into a useful tool to realize use cases like the gender wage gap study in the Boston area.
 A series of recent theoretical advances in the field have further supported the belief that provably secure computation can perhaps become as practical and ubiquitous as public-key cryptography.
 Some of these advances include efficient multi-party computation protocols, fully homomorphic encryption schemes, zero-knowledge proofs, and oblivious RAM.
 Supporting end-to-end secure computation with practical performance requires rethinking the entire systems stack: from the programming abstractions all the way down to the hardware.
 Below are two recent results of our research in this area.

 Secure relational analytics